CumulusNetworks/docs/content/cumulus-linux-44/Monitoring-and-Troubleshooting/Network-Troubleshooting/SPAN-and-ERSPAN.md

    ```

    {{%notice note%}}
-Using `cl-acltool` with the `--out-interface` rule applies to transit traffic only; it does not apply to traffic sourced from the switch.
+- Using `cl-acltool` with the `--out-interface` rule applies to transit traffic only; it does not apply to traffic sourced from the switch.
+- When capturing bridged traffic in SPAN to CPU scenarios if RX and TX port of a flow are specified in the same session only a single copy of the frame is captured.
 {{%/notice%}}

-2. Install the rules:
+3. Install the rules:

    ```
    cumulus@switch:~$ sudo cl-acltool -i